Grass cutting

 When and how often we cut grass verges

 We cut grass verges along the majority of Norfolk's roads between May and September each year.
+However grass cutting for 2025 will include an additional cut and the cutting programme starts a month earlier, running from April to September 2025.
 Public rights of way are dealt with separately.

 In urban areas we cut roadside verges four times throughout the cutting season.
 Some boroughs and districts may cut more frequently.

-Roads in between towns and villages are classed as rural grass cutting routes and are cut twice a year.
-The first rural cut is a cut of the full network.
-The second cut is of the A & B class network with the C & U class network being treated at junction visibility splays only.
+Roads in between towns and villages are classed as rural grass cutting routes and are cut three times a year.
+The first and second rural cuts are a cut of the full network.
+The third cut is of the A & B class network with the C & U class network being treated at junction visibility splays only.
 These are generally on roads with a speed limit of 40mph and above between village entry signs.
 We cut up to approximately 1m from the edge of the carriageway or footway, to ensure that vegetation does not restrict visibility for road users.

 Who is responsible for grass cutting